The SmartCard-HSM was designed as an user-centric device, allowing you full control over your keys.

 But what about the software required to do that ?
 How can I trust it ?
 The honest answer is, that to a certain degree you need to trust CardContact, like we have to trust the hardware and operating system vendor for the smart card chip.
-At least for the hardware and operating system an independent security evaluation has been performed under the Common Criteria scheme for the three chips JCOP 2.4.1r3, JCOP 2.4.2r3 and JCOP 3 we use in our product.
+At least for the hardware and operating system an independent security evaluation has been performed under the Common Criteria scheme for the four chips JCOP 2.4.1r3, JCOP 2.4.2r3, JCOP 3 and JCOP 4 we use in our product.
 This ensures that the security mechanisms are in good shape.
 Ideally that same security evaluation would be performed for the SmartCard-HSM applet code as well.
 Unfortunately this is a very expensive process that would drive the cost of a SmartCard-HSM to an unacceptable level.
 We still have that on the list, but only if it becomes economically feasible.

 Once you have your SmartCard-HSM, there are three ways to get started: